CarolineMadison/Print_Destroyer/README.md

 What is Print Destroyer?

 Jim Madison is a local business owner and screen print artist in Bowling Green, Kentucky.
 He came to me with a desire to build his own marketplace at his fingertips for his company, Print Destroyer.
-Jim wants his customers to be able to create and account, see Jim's inventory of prints, and save favorites to a wishlist.
+Jim wants his customers to be able to create an account, see Jim's inventory of prints, and save favorites to a wishlist.
 (Version two of this application will have cart and purchasing capabilities, as well as allow customers to contact each other to buy, sell, and trade Jim's screen prints.

 Customers: